Provable Diffusion Posterior Sampling for Bayesian Inversion: Abstract

 \section{Abstract}

-This paper proposes a novel diffusion-based posterior sampling method within a plug-and-play (PnP) framework.
-Our approach constructs a probability transport from an easy-to-sample terminal distribution to the target posterior, using a warm-start strategy to initialize the particles.
-To approximate the posterior score, we develop a Monte Carlo estimator in which particles are generated using Langevin dynamics, avoiding the heuristic approximations commonly used in prior work.
-The score governing the Langevin dynamics is learned from data, enabling the model to capture rich structural features of the underlying prior distribution.
-On the theoretical side, we provide non-asymptotic error bounds, showing that the method converges even for complex, multi-modal target posterior distributions.
-These bounds explicitly quantify the errors arising from posterior score estimation, the warm-start initialization, and the posterior sampling procedure.
-Our analysis further clarifies how the prior score-matching error and the condition number of the Bayesian inverse problem influence overall performance.
-Finally, we present numerical experiments demonstrating the effectiveness of the proposed method across a range of inverse problems.
+We propose a novel diffusion-based posterior sampling method within a plug-and-play framework.
+Our approach constructs a probability transport from an easy-to-sample distribution to the target posterior via a diffusion process.
+To initialize the sampler efficiently, we introduce a warm-start strategy for the particles.
+The posterior score is then approximated using a Monte Carlo estimator in which samples are generated via Langevin dynamics, avoiding the heuristic approximations prevalent in prior work.
+The score function driving the Langevin dynamics is learned from data, enabling the model to capture rich structural features of the underlying prior.
+We also establish non-asymptotic error bounds in Wasserstein-2 distance guaranteeing convergence of the proposed method even for complex, multimodal posterior distributions.
+We corroborate our theoretical findings with numerical experiments demonstrating the effectiveness of the method across a variety of inverse problems.